chinamike65/hugo-tuolesi/content/book3/book3en.md

 If you step on the guru's shadow with malice, it is equivalent to destroying a stupa.

-In other respects, it is also a great sin to sit on the guru's cushion, throne, or to step on the guru's robe or bedding without the master's permission.
+In other respects, it is also a great sin to sit on the guru's cushion, throne, or to step on the guru's robe or bedding without permission.

 93

-In the past, there were small living Buddhas who were mistakenly identified in Tibet and were placed on the cushions of the large living Buddhas who had passed away.
+In the past, there were minor living Buddhas who were mistakenly identified in Tibet and were placed on the cushions of the large living Buddhas who had passed away.
 Because the blessings were not enough, it was also very pitiful.

 2. The guilt of speech